Chile's Hidden Gems

 Ditch the land and hit the water

-While Torres del Paine is one of my absolute favourite places in South America, part of me feels that to truly appreciate Chilean Patagonia’s rugged scenery you need to travel by ship.
+While Torres del Paine is one of my absolute favorite places in South America, part of me feels that to truly appreciate Chilean Patagonia’s rugged scenery you need to travel by ship.
 And it was on my most recent trip to Chile that I was able to take a cruise around the southern tip of South America on the Via Austalis boat.

 Visiting the ‘end of the world’ at Cape Horn, navigating the Beagle Channel, getting up close to the impressive Piloto glacier and visiting some of the 50,000-plus Magellanic penguins on Magdalena Island were particular highlights.
 Add into the mix ad-hoc sightings of breaching whales and expert daily presentations on flora, fauna and history of the region, and you have a great way to see a different side of Patagonia.